dv-lse/fdi-patent-innovate/data/narrative.md

   label: Most important FDIs from industrialised nations
 :::

-Almost two thirds of these investments came from industrialised economies, with Europe being the largest investing region ($576 billions in FDI outflows) and the United States is the single largest investing country ($300 billions) [1].
+Almost two thirds of these investments came from industrialised economies in 2015, with Europe being the largest investing region ($576 billions in FDI outflows) and the United States is the single largest investing country ($300 billions in FDI outflows) [1].

 #